laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/doc/light-programs.md

     position can be adjusted in the light controller by performing **eight CH3-clicks**.
     Refer to the light controller user manual for details.

+- **steering**

+    This variable reflects the state of the steering input (ST/Rx).
+Its range is from -100 ..
+0 .. +100.

-- **program-state-0 .. program-state-4**
+- **throttle**

-    These variables allow software-triggering of light programs.
-Each of them has an associated run condition, for example ``run when program-state-3``.
-    The light program runs when the variable has a value other than 0.
+    This variable reflects the state of the throttle (accelerator, TH/Tx) input.
+Its range is from -100 ..
+0 .. +100.

 > **Important**:
 >
 > Do not write to *steering*, *throttle*, *aux*, *aux2* and *aux3*.
-Those variables should be considered read-only; write operations may have undeterministic effects on light program execution.
+Those variables should be considered read-only; write operations may have undeterministic effects on other light programs using these variables.
 >
 > *aux*, *aux2* and *aux3* are only usable in conjunction with the 5-channel Pre-Processor.